 Now, having exhausted all available thoughts on the matter, I finally took a bite of my sandwich.
 I was told that it would taste disgusting by the way.
 If you’re curious about that, I actually couldn’t taste it at all, even when I took a bite of a mushroom on it’s own.

 Then all that was left to do was wait- about 45 minutes.

 I think the most intense part of the high lasted two hours, followed by another significant three hours and then finally a fairly sudden plunge back into reality.
 A lot happened, though the scene above stands out the most to me.
 I talked non-stop the entire time, finding myself again and again perplexed by the workings of the world and human life.
 When I looked at myself in the mirror it felt like I was seeing myself for the first time and I felt shorter than I thought I was.
-I remember looking at Jeremy at one point too and feeling struck by the closeness I shared with him.
+I remember looking to the side at one point too and feeling struck by the closeness I shared with the person beside me.
 In the moment, I likened the feeling to the pureness of the friendships I had as a child, undistracted then by feelings of sexual attraction.
 I don’t have brothers or friend’s of equal closeness that don’t possess more feminine qualities, so it felt strange to be so close to a boy in that way.

 When the high officially wore off, I worried slightly that I had shared too much of my brain with him.
 That’s how intimate the experience had felt- like I had exposed myself so much that he couldn’t possibly still like me.
 But he did.
 He said that my thoughts were strange and beautiful.
 I had shown him the intricate workings of my mind and he accepted me.